 Have you suffered from insomnia or stress for a long time?
 The neurotransmitter GABA could be related to this.
 Here you can find out what GABA is exactly and how it works in your body.

 Many people suffer from insomnia, including restless sleep, trouble falling asleep, staying asleep, and waking up frequently and waking up too early.
 Around the world, around 30% of adults do not get a good night's sleep.
 Perhaps you've heard of GABA and that it can help you sleep better.
-Then you've come to the right place - but also if you just want to learn more about GABA.
+If you want to find out more about GABA, you've come to the right place.

 GABA is the abbreviation for gamma-aminobutyric acid or in English gamma-aminobutyric acid and a naturally occurring amino acid that acts as a neurotransmitter in the central nervous system.
 In order for your body to produce proteins, it needs amino acids.
 Non-proteinogenic amino acids, including GABA, fulfill important functions in the body, even if they are not used to build up the body's own proteins.

 GABA accounts for around a third in the brain.
 This makes the GABA neurotransmitter, the most common neurotransmitter of all others.
 It is also the most important inhibitory neurotransmitter in humans.
 Inhibitory means that these neurotransmitters have a calming effect.
 Excitatory neurotransmitters would encourage arousal.1

 Neurotransmitters such as glutamate, Adrenalin or dopamine belong to the excitatory neurotransmitters.
 Gamma-aminobutyric acid, on the other hand, blocks certain signals in the brain and reduces the activity in your nervous system.
 Thus, GABA is viewed as an inhibitory neurotransmitter that reduces the excitability of nerve cells.
 This means that the excitable stimuli are slowed down and your body is relaxed.